 Meira Neggaz is the Executive Director at ISPU, where she is responsible for the institution’s overall leadership, strategy, and growth.
-Meira works to build and strengthen ISPU’s relationships with community leaders, policy makers, scholars, partner institutions and stakeholders to broaden the reach of ISPU’s research and to increase the impact of the organization’s mission.
-Before joining ISPU, Meira was the Senior Program Officer for Marie Stopes International (MSI), a leading, UK-based organization working in 42 countries.
-There, she led and managed programs in multiple countries, developed partnerships with key stakeholders and partner institutions, and managed key grants and donor relationships.
+Meira works to build and strengthen ISPU, to cultivate relationships with community leaders, policy makers, scholars, partner institutions and stakeholders, and to broaden the reach and impact of ISPU’s research.
+Before joining ISPU, Meira served as Senior Program Officer for Marie Stopes International (MSI), a leading, UK-based organization working in 42 countries.
+There, she led and managed programs in multiple countries, developed partnerships with key stakeholders and partner institutions, provided technical advice, and managed key grants and donor relationships.
 Formerly, Meira was the first Executive Director of WINGS in Guatemala, where she grew the organization from its infancy to become a national leader in the health sector, and the Guatemala Country Representative for Curamericas, establishing country presence and leading a USAID funded child survival project.
 She holds a BA from Huron University in London and a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University.
+More about Meira’s work.

 Director of Research

 Dalia Mogahed is the Director of Research at the Institute for Social Policy and Understanding, where she leads the organization’s pioneering research and thought leadership programs on American Muslims.
 Mogahed is former Executive Director of the Gallup Center for Muslim Studies, where she led the analysis of surveys of Muslim communities worldwide.
-With John L. Esposito, she coauthored the book Who Speaks for Islam?
+With John L. Esposito, she co-authored the book Who Speaks for Islam?
 What a Billion Muslims Really Think.
 President Barack Obama appointed Mogahed to the President’s Advisory Council on Faith-Based and Neighborhood Partnerships in 2009.
-She was invited to testify before the U.S. Senate Committee on Foreign Relations about U.S. engagement with Muslim communities, and she provided significant contributions to the Homeland Security Advisory Council’s Countering Violent Extremism Working Group recommendations.
+She was invited to testify before the U.S. Senate Committee on Foreign Relations about U.S. engagement with Muslim communities.
+Her 2016 TED talk was named one of the top TED talks that year.
 She is a frequent expert commentator in global media outlets and international forums.
 She is also the CEO of Mogahed Consulting.
+More about Dalia’s work.

 Director of Finance

 Nadia Ahmed is the Director of Finance at ISPU.
 She had previously served as the Business Manager, Board Treasurer, and Finance Committee Chair for Friends School in Detroit, a nonprofit private elementary school.
-Before that, Ahmed had worked for over 11 years in the public accounting field as an international tax consultant for Ernst & Young in Detroit and Arthur Anderson in Chicago and New York.
-She has a Bachelors degree in Accounting from DePaul University and a Masters degree in Non-Profit Management.
+Before that, she had worked for over 11 years in the public accounting field as an international tax consultant for Ernst & Young in Detroit and Arthur Anderson in Chicago and New York.
+She has a bachelor’s degree in Accounting from DePaul University and a master’s degree in Non-Profit Management.

 Senior Development Manager